teritorio/KarmaMap/API.md

   excluded from the day totals, so only the per-user sums are stored (in `user_reputation.parquet`); the per-day file keeps just the change counters and `relation_created`.

-### Scaling

-OSM full history is `(id, version)`-sorted, so the scan is a running pass with O(1) object state, writing day-aggregates to a staged `user_indicator_stage/stage_*.parquet` directory that finalize merges, sorts by `(uid, change_date)`, derives the reputation rows, and removes.
-`user_reputation.parquet` is a pure derived view of that data: one row per user, so it grows with new users, not new edits, and can be rebuilt from the per-user totals without re-reading history.

 ### Querying with DuckDB